 This five-day short course will provide an introduction to state-of-the-art experimental methods in mineralogy, geochemistry and geophysics as applied to understanding the composition, structure and dynamics of the Earth’s interior.
 Topics to be covered include high-pressure/high-temperature experimental methods, spectroscopy and X-ray diffraction at high-pressure, transmission electron microscopy, thermodynamics and phase equilibria, high-pressure crystal chemistry, equations of state, transformation kinetics, diffusion and deformation.
 The course will be held in the laboratories of Bayerisches Geoinstitut.

 Requirements: The course is aimed primarily at advanced-level undergraduate and graduate students but is also open to postdoctoral researchers.
 Participants should have completed at least 7 semesters of Earth Sciences and should have a basic background in mineralogy, crystallography, petrology and/or geophysics.
-The number of participants will be limited to 20.
+Due to health care restrictions because of the corona virus the maximum number of participants will be limited to 15.
 The official course language is English.
 ECTS (European Credit Transfer System): Participants may obtain 2 ECTS credit points after completion of the course and after passing a written examination.
 For students who do not wish to obtain an ECTS certificate, the examination is not required.